feedbackone/elmstronaut/CONTRIBUTING.md

 6. In the `dev.ts` (located in the `src` directory of the cloned repo), set `CREATOR_MODE` to `true`.

 And you're done! 🎉
-Thanks again checking out this page!
+Thanks again for checking out this page!
 You're awesome!